UAMS College of Medicine names Spollen regional associate dean at northwest campus

 "Dr. Spollen's expertise and leadership will be invaluable as we work to educate more medical students in the Northwest Arkansas region," she said.

-The UAMS Northwest Arkansas regional campus has 288 medical, pharmacy, nursing and health professions students, 1,000 faculty members and nine clinics.
+The UAMS Northwest Arkansas regional campus has 288 medical, pharmacy, nursing and health professions students and nine clinics.